Artist Talk 8 Oct with Anne McLeod

 Artist Anne McLeod has been selected as this year’s A Better Place artist at University Hospital Waterford (UHW).
-Anne will present a solo exhibition in October with the aim of making the hospital ‘a better place’ for all.
-The A Better Place exhibition is managed by Waterford Healing Arts Trust and will take place during the Well Festival of Arts and Wellbeing.
+Anne’s solo exhibition will be on display at UHW until 30 November with the aim of making the hospital ‘a better place’ for all.
+The A Better Place exhibition is managed by Waterford Healing Arts Trust and will open during the Well Festival of Arts and Wellbeing.

 Anne McLeod will give an online Artist Talk about her exhibition on Thursday 8 October at 6pm.
 To register for this event, click here